alirezanet/Gridify/docs/pages/guide/filtering.md

 ## Passing Indexes

-Since version `v2.3.0`, Gridify support passing indexes to the sub collections.
+Since version `v2.3.0`, Gridify supports passing indexes to the sub-collections.
 We can pass the index using the `[ ]` brackets.
 In the bellow example we want to filter data using `8th` index of our SubCollection.